fraziern/fraziern.github.io/_posts/2016-07-17-boots-and-pickles.markdown

 ![bootsPicklesTest](/img/bp/render-000066.jpg)

-The spiral algorithm came next, but the code I had come up with turned out to be highly sensitive to initial settings (in other words, it was finicky).
+The spiral algorithm came next.
+The initial calculations are based on [this](https://krazydad.com/tutorials/circles_js/) excellent tutorial by Jim Bumgardner.
+The code I built off that base turned out to be highly sensitive to initial settings (in other words, it was finicky).
 Rather than it being a tedious challenge, though, its quirky nature opened up the possibility of endless designs.
 I built in a little randomness to the settings, and once I had the ranges dialed in and a way to speed up the feedback loop, things started getting fun:

 ![bootsPickles2](/img/bp/render-000064-raw.jpg)